PeterHickman/pssh/README.md

 Without a group all the hosts will be processed

+A little feature is that the hostname will be acceptable as a group which would allow you to run the command on a single host

 ## Information

 To get a list of the hosts in the file (other than `cat` :P) you can run `pssh --list hosts` and to list the available groups `pssh --list groups`